Employee portal

 Between schools

-Between classes of the same school
+Between classes in the same school

 - Organize a guided tour of the school for the children concerned.